orbitalronin94/Papers/README.md

 Para el artículo de PBPK: *CPT: Pharmacometrics & Systems Pharmacology*, *Journal of Pharmacokinetics and Pharmacodynamics*, o *Bulletin of Mathematical Biology*.

+Para el artículo de epistemología: *European Journal for Philosophy of Science*, *Philosophy of Science*, *Synthese*, o *Perspectives on Science* (como Perspective).

 *For the Hill paper: CPT, JPKPD, or PLOS ONE.
-For the PBPK paper: CPT, JPKPD, or Bulletin of Mathematical Biology.*
+For the PBPK paper: CPT, JPKPD, or Bulletin of Mathematical Biology.
+For the epistemology paper: EJPS, Philosophy of Science, Synthese, or Perspectives on Science (as Perspective).*

 ### ¿Hay artículos similares en la literatura? / Are there similar papers in the literature?